SamuelGabriel/blog/_posts/2020-07-19-nomoredatasets.md

 While I describe the stages as if they were clearly separated, they are of course not.
 Just like for babies.
 A model that is able to learn from interaction will likely still be able to learn something from only consuming content.

-The purpose of this post is to draw a parallel between the online world and our physical world and to inspire more people to think about ML models as babies on the web, since I really believe that progress can be made if we go forward from our current dataset-centric focus in the machine learning community.
+The purpose of this post is to draw a parallel between the online world and our physical world and to inspire more people to think about ML models as babies on the web, since I really believe that progress can be made if we move forward from our current dataset-centric focus in the machine learning community.